Chapter 20 : Rose. --- Falling Into Bad Habits.

 “Terrible.”
 She glanced over at Albus, who was chatting with somebody standing at the bar.
 “Um-”

 “Al invited me.
-He said that we needed to stop being stubborn.”
+He said he heard we were being stubborn, which was news to me.”
 Rose snorted, but kept her eyes on the table.
 He reached across it and took one of her hands in his.
 “Rose, look at me.
 Are we okay?”

 “I don't know, are we?”